Graphical Negative Multinomial and Multinomial Models with Dirichlet-type priors: Introduction

 where $\deg_G(i)$ denotes the degree of a vertex $i$ in $G$.

-\item We provide a probabilistic interpretation for both models in terms of urn models.
-For the graph negative multinomial model, we utilize the non-commutative free quotient monoid and make reference to the Cartier-Foata version of the MacMahon Master theorem, see Section \ref{sec:org7b431d8}.
+\item We provide a probabilistic interpretation for both models.
+For the graph negative multinomial model, we employ the framework of the non-commutative free quotient monoid and invoke the Cartier--Foata generalization of the MacMahon Master theorem.
+In contrast, the graph multinomial model admits a relatively simple interpretation via an urn model and we relate it to the hardcore model from statistical physics (see, e.g., \cite{Scott_2005}).

 \item For both discrete models, we develop their Bayesian versions by introducing convenient conjugate prior distributions.
-The conjugate prior for the \(\operatorname{nm}_G\) model is called \emph{the graph Dirichlet distribution} while the conjugate prior for the \(\operatorname{mult}_G\) model is called \emph{the graph inverted Dirichlet distribution}.
-These priors interpolate between the product of univariate first-kind beta and classical Dirichlet distributions, and the product of univariate second-kind beta and classical inverted Dirichlet distributions, respectively.
-We derive explicit forms of their normalizing constants and prove graphical versions of neutrality properties, i.e. independencies characteristic for the classical (inverted) Dirichlet distribution.
+The conjugate prior for the \(\operatorname{nm}_G\) model is called the graph Dirichlet distribution while the conjugate prior for the \(\operatorname{mult}_G\) model is called the graph inverted Dirichlet distribution.
+These priors interpolate between the product of univariate first-kind beta and Dirichlet distributions, and the product of univariate second-kind beta and inverted Dirichlet distributions, respectively.
+We derive explicit forms of their normalizing constants and establish graphical versions of neutrality properties, i.e., an intrinsic independence structure of the (inverted) Dirichlet distribution.

-\item We prove that both these parametric discrete graphical Bayesian models are strong hyper Markov.
-We call them respectively \emph{the graph Dirichlet negative multinomial} and \emph{the graph inverted Dirichlet multinomial}.
+\item We prove that both such parametric discrete graphical Bayesian models are strong hyper Markov.
+We call them respectively the graph Dirichlet negative multinomial and the graph inverted Dirichlet multinomial.
 They are natural generalizations of Dirichlet negative multinomial distribution and Dirichlet multinomial distribution, respectively.
-Recall that these classical compound models have many applications, in particular, in Bayesian document clustering, see e.g. \cite{DC1, DC2, DC3}.
+These classical compound models have many applications, in particular, in Bayesian document clustering, see e.g. \cite{DC1, DC2, DC3}.

-\item A characterization theorems of prior distributions through strong hyper Markov properties (or equivalently, through graphical versions of neutralities) is proved for both models, see Theorem \ref{thm:charact}.
-As a consequence, the graph Dirichlet (resp. graph inverted Dirichlet) distribution is the only distribution that is strong hyper Markov in the graph negative multinomial model (resp. graph multinomial model).
+\item For both graph Dirichlet-type distributions we prove characterizations by suitable graphical versions of neutrality property.
+As a consequence, the graph Dirichlet (resp. graph inverted Dirichlet) distribution is the only distribution that is strong hyper Markov in the graph negative multinomial model (resp. the graph multinomial model). \end{enumerate}

-\item Finally, we propose a Bayesian model selection procedure within graph Dirichlet negative multinomial models, which searches among decomposable graphs for a graph with the highest posterior probability. \end{enumerate}